Rubensmp/tractian/README.md

 - Review my code for any potential refactoring to improve readability and maintainability.
 - Take some time to work on repeated styles on tailwind
-- Unit Tests: Increase the coverage of unit tests using tools like Jest and React Testing Library.
+- Unit tests: Increase the coverage of unit tests using tools like Jest and React Testing Library.
 - Write integration tests to ensure different parts of the application work together correctly.
-- End-to-End Tests: Implement end-to-end testing with tools like Cypress to simulate user interactions and catch bugs.
+- End-to-End tests: Implement end-to-end testing with tools like Cypress to simulate user interactions and catch bugs.
-- Utilizing Docker for Project Improvement: Docker ensures that all team members work in an identical environment, eliminating the "it works on my machine" problem.
+- Utilizing Docker for project improvement: Docker ensures that all team members work in an identical environment, eliminating the "it works on my machine" problem.

 This are some of the points that i would improve.